 Parmesan in a jar is much less expensive than fresh parmesan or even pre-shredded Parmesan.
 I pretty much always used the jarred kind any time Parmesan is called for in a recipe.

-The exception being something like Caesar Salad, where the texture of the jarred Parmesan just wouldn’t work well.
+The exception is something like Caesar Salad, where the texture of the jarred Parmesan just wouldn’t work well.

 5. Ricotta Cheese